 Evaluation and documentation reports from these initiatives read remarkably alike.
-Participants praised the professional development experiences for being stimulating, creative, promoting collegiality, and being relevant to their lives in school.
-In many instances they described their involvement in the initiative as a transforming personal and professional experience.
-(Useem, Buchanan, Meyers, and Maule-Schmidt, 1995).
-When these evaluations probed beyond the individual level to look at school-wide effects, however, the results were mixed.
+Participants praised the professional development experiences for being stimulating and creative, promoting collegiality, and being relevant to their lives in school.
+In many instances they described their involvement in the initiative as a transforming personal and professional experience (Useem, Buchanan, Meyers, & Maule-Schmidt, 1995).
+When these evaluations probed beyond the individual level to look at schoolwide effects, however, the results were mixed.
 Even in the most ambitious efforts, change tended to be limited to pockets of teachers within schools.
-Elementary schools blessed with strong principals and a cadre of teacher leaders sometimes provided exceptions to this pattern and were able to achieve schoolwide improvement.
-But for the most part, programs that worked intensively with individual teachers or with school teams of teachers ran up against "chronic implementation problems" (Louis and Miles, 1990) when they attempted to reach out and achieve broader changes in teaching and learning or governance in school buildings.
+Those elementary schools fortunate enough to have strong principals and a cadre of teacher leaders sometimes provided exceptions to this pattern and were able to achieve schoolwide improvement.
+But for the most part, programs that worked intensively with individual teachers or with school teams of teachers ran up against "chronic implementation problems" (Louis & Miles, 1990, p.
+44) when they attempted to reach out and achieve broader changes in teaching and learning or governance in school buildings.

 The degree of frustration of implementation plans varied from school to school within each project.
 Some schools implemented a program with a fair degree of fidelity to its objectives, in some instances moving on to take advantage of new related grants as well.
 A more common outcome was for schools to implement some aspects of an initiative but to fall short in others.
-And a few schools failed to take advantage of these externally-funded efforts altogether: although selected for participation, they may have left most of the funds unspent; failed to produce or follow up on a plan for implementation; or were unable to field a school team to show up for activities.
+And a few schools failed to take advantage of these externally funded efforts altogether.
+Although selected for participation, they may have left most of the funds unspent, failed to produce or follow up on a plan for implementation, or were unable to field a school team to show up for activities.